rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/developer.md

 ```

 ## WSL on the PSU VPN
-One minor problem that may occure while on the PSU VPN is that psu.edu domains are not resolved correctly.
+One minor problem that may occur while on the PSU VPN is that psu.edu domains are not resolved correctly.
 This is usually due to the `/etc/resolv.conf` file not being updated correctly by WSL.
 To manually update the file, launch PowerShell and run,

 ```PowerShell
 Get-DnsClientServerAddress -AddressFamily IPv4 | Select-Object -ExpandPropert ServerAddresses